By Taylor Trapani, Marketing Associate

 Datacap Insight Edition is a fairly new technology that I predict will pick up speed with our clients because of the additional business value it provides beyond traditional capture technology.
-This version of Datacap applies reasoning, logic and context-sensitive analysis to identify, classify and categorize information.
+This version of Datacap applies reasoning, logic, and context-sensitive analysis to identify, classify, and categorize information.

-For example, a sentiment analysis provides information about the tone of a document, which in turn provides the organization with additional context of how to leverage or respond to the document.
-Was the customer angry, sad or completely disgusted with the company?
+For example, sentiment analysis provides information about the tone of a document, which in turn provides the organization with additional context of how to leverage or respond to the document.
+Was the customer angry, sad, or completely disgusted with the company?
 Having context around how clients feel positions organizations to respond in the correct manner, ensuring they do not lose the client’s business.
 In a traditional capture solution, this sort of insight would be lost without a human review, but now it becomes a key to determining how to act on the information.

 Going beyond classification or sentiment, cognitive capture eases the pain of extracting key data from a document.
-Sure, Datacap has always been good at extracting data from known zones, or you could even use regular expressions to search for SSN or MemberID.
+Sure, IBM Datacap services have always been good at extracting data from known zones, or you could even use regular expressions to search for SSN or MemberID.
 But, why not take advantage of the pre-built extractors and let IBM Big Insights do the work for you.
 You can even create your own custom extractors to find your specific data, no matter how buried it is in the document!

 One industry application is life insurance.
 Cognitive capture can correlate hundreds of pages of an attending physician statement so an underwriter can efficiently assess an applicant’s prescription interactions, overlapping ailments, etc. to offer a life insurance policy or deny the application.
 The ability to make accurate correlations is extremely helpful to a life insurance provider because if it identifies an illness that the applicant’s medications treat, but that illness isn’t listed, it could be flagged as potential fraud.